Foodrop/mobile/README.md

 # Dev related info
 - ```aws-exports.js``` contains configs to AWS Cognito.
 - We've enforced MFA for all user authentication, so please register an account with your email and phone number to start developing.
+You can make one through in the mobile app or AWS Console.

 If you hit an error, please submit an Github Issue.